Hi, my name is Wendy. I’d like to share my story about my dog Bo and the stranger’s miracle that gave Bo a new lease on

 I was desperate.
 Nothing seemed to work.

 After a while, we accepted her new state and did what we could to make her comfortable.
-She spent most of the day resting in her bed by the till and on occasion when she rose to greet customers, it looked like an ordeal.
+She spent most of the day resting in her bed by the till and on occasion when she rose slowly to greet customers.

 On a Saturday morning, a man walked into our store, looking for drop cloths or something.
 I pointed him in the right direction as he stooped to greet Bo in her bed.
 She painstakingly stood to show her approval of him scratching behind her ears.